 - Since institutional currency trading takes place directly between two parties (bilateral transactions) in an over-the-counter (OTC) market, this means that there are no centralized exchanges.
-Instead, the forex market run by a global network of banks and other organizations.
+Instead, the forex market is run by a global network of banks and other organizations.
 This means that all transactions occur via computer networks between traders around the world (instead of on one centralized exchange).

 - Most traders speculating on forex prices do not take delivery of the currency itself.
 They do not want a truckload full of euros delivered to their front door.
 Instead, traders will make exchange rate predictions to take advantage of the price movements in the market.
 The most popular way of doing this is by trading derivatives, such as a rolling spot forex contract.
 Trading derivatives allow you to speculate on an asset’s price movements without taking ownership of that asset.

 For Instance, when trading forex, you can predict the direction in which you think a currency pair’s price will move.
 The extent to which your prediction is correct determines your profit or loss.

 Three Types of Forex Markets